leios/gpu-handbook/src/content/abstractions.md

     Here, I have a working AMD GPU, but none of the other vendors will work.
     I omitted a few error messages that appeared on my machine when `using Metal` and `using oneAPI` as not all users will experience those errors.
 They both informed me immediately that my hardware was not supported, so I did not need to run `.functional()` on those packages.

+    After you have found the appropriate package on your machine, feel free to remove the unnecessary ones with:

+    ```
+    (@v1.10) pkg> rm GPUBackend1 GPUBackend2 GPUBackend3 ...
+    ```

+!!! tip "But what if I can't (or don't want to) use the package mode (`]`)?"
+    You can actually use the package manager as a package, itself, so...
+    ```
+    julia> using Pkg
+    julia> Pkg.add("GPUBackend")
+    ```
+    Where `GPUBackend` comes from the table above.

+!!! note "Reviewer Notice"
+    I actually think the `using Pkg` method is more straightforward for beginners.
+Should we do that one by default and have a separate tip to explain the `]` package management mode?

+    I introduced `]` first because (let's be honest) that's how the majority of people interface with the package manager; however, `using Pkg` is necessary for scripts and CI, so it is also important to know.

 One core difference between CPU and GPU programming is in how users think about the code.
 For the CPU, users typically think about the number of operations each core is performing.
 Though you still need to consider this with the GPU, calculation speed is often not a huge bottleneck to GPU performance.